SteveRuan/MugenAITool/README.md

 ## Description:

 A tool for mugen AIs.
-It is produced not only for AI authors but also the players who don't know about character AI.
+It is produced not only for AI authors but also for the players who don't know about character AI.
 There are 3 modules in it, Replace Helper, Atk Storage, and Automatic AI Maker.
 Automatic AI Maker is not ready yet.

 ## Components